 2) Since the number of unknowns is less in the former method compared to the latter, the time required to compute the results will also be comparatively less using the first method.
 If the model is large, there may be a significant reduction in time required to perform the analysis.

 3) For supports directly attached to plates or solids, if the supports are subjected to artificial displacements (called sinking support or support settlements), the effects caused by such displacements can be computed only if the ENFORCED type of support is used.
 In STAAD, support displacement loads cannot be applied to such models when the FIXED type of support is specified.

 4) For the ENFORCED BUT type, there is no provision to specify a spring constant.
 The only choices, which are built into the program, are - zero stiffness or very high stiffness.
 So, if a user plans to assign his/her own spring constant, the FIXED BUT type is the only choice.

 5) If the engineer plans to analyze a model in which support conditions change depending on the loading condition (hence he/she specifies the support command multiple times in the model), there are a few restrictions on how the supports must be assigned.
-These are mentioned in Section 5.38 of the Technical Reference manual where the CHANGE command is described.
+These are mentioned in Section Technical Reference of STAAD Commands > TR.38 Change Specification of the STAAD.Pro Help where the CHANGE command is described.
 The ENFORCED support may offer a way to overcome some of those restrictions.